dotnetcore/CAP/docs/content/user-guide/en/getting-started/contributing.md

 You can also contribute by submitting pull requests with code changes.

->
-Pull requests let you tell others about changes you've pushed to a repository on GitHub.
+> Pull requests let you tell others about changes you've pushed to a GitHub repository.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

 ## Additional Resources